sebsquire/Automated-Video-Filtering-YOLOv2/README.md

  - MergeVideos.py: Merges consecutive videos for easier inspection (both automated and manual) and easier recording of possible meaningful videos.
  - VidInputDetect.py: Creates a new CSV for each video detailing positions of bounding boxes for each vehicle (car/truck) object detected in each frame.
  - ListOfYVids.py: Searches each CSV for vehicles in requisite locations indicating possible business traffic and creates a list of possible videos.
+ - Process.py: Combines previous 3 modules to fully process a batch of input videos and produce a details of videos to be manually inspeced.

 Results: Number of videos to be manually inspected decreased by ~98%.
 This is composed of a ~90% decrease through merging consecutive videos and subsequent ~85% decrease through retaining only videos containing vehicles in positions indicating possible business traffic.
 Hence, ~50 videos must be manually inspected per day, of which around half contain business traffic.